microsoft/semanticworkbench/.devcontainer/README.md

 ### Start the app and service

+- Launch the [semantic-workbench.code-workspace](../semantic-workbench/v1/semantic-workbench.code-workspace) in VS Code
+  - Use the command palette: `Ctrl/Cmd+P` and type `semantic-workbench.code-workspace` to open the workspace file
+  - Click `Open Workspace` button in lower right corner to launch the workspace
 - Use VS Code > `Run and Debug` (Ctrl/Cmd+Shift+D) > `semantic-workbench` to start the project
-- Open your browser and navigate to `https://localhost:4000`
+- Open your browser and navigate to `https://127.0.0.1:4000`
   - You may receive a warning about the app not being secure; click `Advanced` and `Proceed to localhost` to continue
 - You can now interact with the app and service in the browser